abisxir/alasgar/README.md

                            hframes: int=1,
                            castShadow: bool=false)
 ```
-If roughness and metallic factors are zero also there is no metallic map and roughness map provided then shader will use shininess and shades with phong model otherwise will be PBR. vfames, hframes and frame is used to offset texture, very helpful for sprites or animations, will discuss it later in sprites section.
+If roughness and metallic factors are zero also there is no metallic map and roughness map provided then the shader will use shininess and shades with phong model otherwise will be PBR. vfames, hframes, and frame is used to offset texture, very helpful for sprites or animations, will discuss it later in the sprites section.

 Texture
 =======
-It is time to give a texture to our cube.
-To make it multi-platform you need to make "res" folder in you project root and copy your assets inside.
+It is time to give texture to our cube.
+To make it multi-platform you need to make "res" folder in your project root and copy your assets inside.
-The assets are accessable using a relative path by res like "res://stone-texture.png".
+The assets are accessible using a relative path by res like "res://stone-texture.png".
 It applies to all other assets like obj files or audio files.

 ```nim
 ...